 Since the potato is the guest here, we should talk a bit about it.

 The magic of this cake, in my opinion, is that the potato is used raw.
 Just grate it and mix it.
-No need to steam or boil it, make a puree, then wait for it to cool, etc, etc.
+No need to steam or boil it, make a puree, then wait for it to cool, etc.

 The frosting

-- Melt chocolate with some of the cream.
+Melt chocolate with some of the cream.
 I find it's the easiest way to melt it in the microwave without the risk of burning it.
 Even so, you have to be very careful and put the bowl in 10-second spurts and mix it well before popping it again.
 Sometimes the chocolate looks whole but it is mostly melted already in the center.

-- Mix with the peanut butter (image below, left).
+Mix with the peanut butter.

 Frosting the cake